 Yep; regardless of how active the user is on your site too.
 I designed this hack with that goal in mind because I don’t want to store anything related to authentication client-side if I don’t have to—even storing the email address to finish authenticating a user is borderline bad to me.

-By all means, save a user’s email address and password client-side via localStorage and each time you detect that a user isn’t authenticated (or even each time they use your app), use the saved credentials to log them in automatically.
+and each time you detect that a user isn’t authenticated (or even each time they use your app), use the saved credentials to log them in automatically.
 Near infinite authenticated sessions!
 Whoa!

-I’m just of the mindset that we shouldn’t be storing anything like that client-side, even if it’s in a “safer” localStorage.
+I’m just of the mindset that we shouldn’t be storing anything like that client-side, even if it’s in a “safer” localStorage

 Man, chaining these Firebase functions together gets a litle ‘callback hell-esque’